Maud Joynt: Early life and education

 Maud Joynt was born on 7 March 1868 at Woodberry House, County Roscommon.
 She was the daughter of the brigade surgeon in the Bombay army, Christopher Joynt and Lily Anna Joynt (née Holton).
 She was the second daughter of the family's six sons and four daughters.
 Joynt spent part of her childhood in India, with some sources stating she was born there.
 By the age of five, Joynt had been taught a small amount of Greek by her father.
 She attended a private school in Bray, County Wicklow in 1881, going on to attend Alexandra College from 1882.
 She attained first place in both grades of the intermediate examinations of 1883–4.
-Joynt entered the Royal University of Ireland (RUI) in 1886, and went on to graduate with first-class honours in modern literature, a Bachelor of Arts in 1889 followed by a Master of Arts in 1890.
+Joynt entered the Royal University of Ireland (RUI) in 1886 and went on to graduate with first-class honours in modern literature, a Bachelor of Arts in 1889 followed by a Master of Arts in 1890.

 Career

-After a period of teaching at Jersey Ladies' College, St Helier, Joynt was one of two governesses who assisted the first lady principle of the MacArthur Hall of residence for girls, Methodist College Belfast, Elizabeth C. Shillington, in 1891.
+After a period of teaching at Jersey Ladies' College, St Helier, Joynt was one of two governesses who assisted the first lady principal of the MacArthur Hall of Residence for girls, Methodist College Belfast, Elizabeth C. Shillington, in 1891.
 She also taught German whilst working there.
 She left this post in 1894 to continue her studies in Paris, Florence, and Heidelberg.
 Upon her return, she took up a position in Alexandra College in December 1895, teaching German and English literature.
-During this time, she also lectured girls preparing for the BA examinations of the RUI in the Loreto Hall and Dominican College.
-During her time at Alexandra College, Joynt was an active member of a number of societies, including Literary Society and the Students' Union.
+During this time, she also lectured girls preparing for the BA examinations of the RUI in Loreto Hall and Dominican College.
+During her time at Alexandra College, Joynt was an active member of a number of societies, including the Literary Society and the Students' Union.
 She left Alexandra College in 1906 when she was appointed assistant examiner in English for the board of intermediate education.

 During her attendance at the School of Irish Learning in 1906 and 1907, Joynt developed an interest in the revival of the Irish language.
 She studied Old and Middle Irish, palaeography and Welsh at the School.
 From 1907 to 1908, she enrolled in a Celtic Studies course by Kuno Meyer at the University of Liverpool.
 In January 1909, Joynt was appointed alongside Mary E. Byrne as assistants working on the Dictionary of Old Irish in Royal Irish Academy.
 The 1932 second fascicule (letter E) was arranged by Joynt and Eleanor Knott.
 She went on to arrange M (1939), N O P (1941), and R (1944), and collaborate with others on S (1953).